MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 ## Share a guide with someone else

- If you want to keep ownership of a guide but let someone else work on the guide with you then use the share option see [Use access teams to limit access to specific guides or guide content in Dynamics 365 Guides](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-teams).
+ Teams should be structured so that ownership of a guide is assigned to one or more teams that include the groups of users who need to collaborate on Guides as Authors, or use Guides as Operators.
+In exceptional cases, the share option can be used for individuals who are not members of a team.
+Foe details on the sharing process see [Use access teams to limit access to specific guides or guide content in Dynamics 365 Guides](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-teams).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]